Unhappy with your current job? Working online might be the solution for you.

 Pay Range: $0-Thousands per website

-You can purchase online businesses or domain names that you think are undervalued and can sell it for a profit later.
+You can purchase online businesses or domain names that you think are undervalued and can sell them for a profit later.
 Try starting with small, and go bigger after you learn the ropes.

 19. Course Creator